StephenYangjz/CARFF/nerf/readme.md

 ### Terminal interactive Torch-NGP

 We include a file called `terminal_nerf.py` that can be used to run an interactive version of Torch-NGP from the terminal without loading the GUI.

-In order to run the NeRF utilizing the MDN, you need to have the MDN checkpoint path in the main directory of the dataset path.
+Setup the dataset and the MDN checkpoint:
+- Place the MDN checkpoint, `checkpoint.pth` in the dataset path directory.
+- Replace the transforms files in the dataset path directory with the saved embeddings transforms files from the PC-VAE training in order to provide NeRF access to the saved latents.

 The interactive session can be run using the following command:
 ```
 python -i terminal_nerf.py --dataset_path path/to/data
 ```